mreider/am/ideas/some-things.md

 @mreider Currently it works for 'Comments' section only (not 'comments').
 I'll fix it later. sent by @falconandy at 2018-07-31 09:32 AM

+@mreider Fixed.
+Should work.
+In 'Comments' section only (case-insensitive) sent by @falconandy at 2018-08-01 08:49 PM

 ## Stories